elastic/ecctl/docs/ecctl_deployment_template_update.md

 ## ecctl deployment template update

-Updates an existing deployment template
+Updates an existing deployment template (Available for ECE only)

 ### Synopsis

-Updates an existing deployment template
+Updates an existing deployment template (Available for ECE only)

 ```
 ecctl deployment template update [flags]